Li0nMo0se/CNN-ships/README.md

 Handmade convolutional network for ship classification.
 All the explanations and details of the dataset and the convolutional neural network can be found in the jupyter notebook ``main.ipynb``.

+The kaggle version of this notebook can be found <a href="https://www.kaggle.com/ilanguenet/iren-competition-1-louis-guo-et-ilan-guenet">here</a>.

 The goal is to predict the type of a ship along 13 different categories of ships.

 ## Table of content